ggomp2885/Computer-Vision-DL/README.md

 Complete Computer Vision CNNs and Time Series RNN algorithms on the MNIST and FashionMNIST datasets

 ## Files and Folders
-This repo contains two folders containing the MNIST, and FASHIONMNIST datasets
+2 folders containing the MNIST, and FASHIONMNIST datasets

 2 checkpoint files for saving results of models after a set number of Epochs